 3) Global - apply to any country (for example, international compliance standard ISO 37001).

-Law enforcement's date is essential for understanding the duration and acceptance of whistleblowing culture in particular countries.
+Law enforcement's data is essential for understanding the duration and acceptance of whistleblowing culture in particular countries.
 Also, we pay attention to how regularly the whistleblower protection law is updated.
-It should meet the requirements of current data protection standards, ensure sufficient protection of whistleblower's confidentiality, be tailored to cultural specificities and more.
+It should meet the requirements of current data protection standards, ensure sufficient protection of whistleblower's confidentiality, be tailored to cultural specificities, and more.

 2. Ad hoc law.